 - Aggregated data.
 We use aggregated data to report on the activities facilitated by our site, including the number of members, details of searches, the number of downloads and the number of contact forms received.
 We use the data and may share it with third parties, including the Charity Commission.

 We use information held about you in the following ways:

-- to provide you with relevant information about other goods and services we offer that are similar to those that you have already requested or enquired about;
+- to provide you with relevant information about other goods and services we, or those acting on our behalf, offer that are similar to those that you have already requested or enquired about;

 - to notify you about changes to our service;

 - to ensure that content from our site is presented in the most effective manner for you and for your computer.